jeromeguillaume/kong-plugin-azure-log-analytics/README.md

 It's based on the [http-log](https://docs.konghq.com/hub/kong-inc/http-log/) plugin capacity.

+[http-log](https://docs.konghq.com/hub/kong-inc/http-log/) plugin and this plugin can be configured and work simultaneously.

 ## How to create an Azure Log Analytics Workspace
 1) Sign in to Azure Portal, [here](https://portal.azure.com/)
 2) Look for **Log Analytics workspaces** on Azure services